mistahuman/alfred-lfr-thesis/README.md

 ## Abstract

-This work presents the modelling and simulation of **ALFRED** (Advanced Lead Fast Reactor European Demonstrator), a Generation-IV Lead-cooled Fast Reactor (LFR).
+This work presents the modelling and simulation of a Generation-IV Lead-cooled Fast Reactor (LFR) inspired by the **ALFRED** (Advanced Lead Fast Reactor European Demonstrator) concept design.
 The focus is on the coupling between neutronics and thermohydraulics on the **FEMuS** multi-physics platform.
 Neutronic calculations were performed with **DRAGON5/DONJON5** to generate homogenised cross-section libraries feeding a coupled full-core steady-state solver.

 **Key topics:** neutron transport, multi-group cross-section generation, nodal diffusion, FEM thermal-hydraulics, neutronics–thermohydraulics coupling, LFR safety parameters.